IPB

 asm68k /o op+ /o os+ /o ow+ /o oz+ /o oaq+ /o osq+ /o omq+ /p /o ae- s1comb.asm, s1built.bin

-And then in the source file itself replaced this incorrect line in SkipSecurity:
+And then in the source file itself replace this incorrect line in "SkipSecurity:":

 move a6,usp ; set usp to $0

-With the proper:
+with the proper:

 move.l a6,usp ; set usp to $0